itsnotajulius/Databases/Recources/ConnectingNodetoMYSQL.md

 Hi Everyone!
 Please read through carefully.

-Firstly, we now recommend using Goorm (instead of Cloud9), if you signed up for Goorm on, or after, October 29th, 2019 then you shouldn't have any problem with the instructions in the next video.
+One very important thing to remember is your username for connecting to mysql will be root, Unless Changed

-However, one very important thing to remember is that your username for connecting to mysql will be root (see code example below):
+(see code example below):

 ```js
 var mysql = require("mysql");